 Combining two plants in the same place can get a little tricky.
 You don't want two space hogs competing for room, sun, water, and nutrients.
 In a poor pairing, one plant is likely to win out at the expense of the other.
-To ensure your vegetables can peacefully coexist, match them with complimentary partners and choose an intercropping technique that works the best for your garden.Continue to 2 of 4 below.
+To ensure your vegetables can peacefully coexist, match them with complementary partners and choose an intercropping technique that works the best for your garden.Continue to 2 of 4 below.

 02 of 04

 Bush beans grow quickly so you may choose to seed them between slower growing plants like tomatoes and peppers.
 Once the beans are mature, harvest and remove the plants once the tomatoes and peppers begin to fill in.
 Beans give you the added bonus of leaving nitrogen behind in the soil—perfect for feeding the remaining plants.Continue to 3 of 4 below.

 03 of 04

 04 of 04

 A Native American intercropping technique called "three sisters" involves planting corn, pole beans, and squash in the same spot.
 The corn grows tall and acts as a support for the pole beans.
 The beans enrich the soil for the corn, which is a heavy feeder.
 Lastly, the squash covers the surrounding ground, acting as a live mulch, and its scratchy leaves help protect the beans and corn from marauding animals.